AshrafSharf/robo-math-react/usage-examples/select.md

 - Returns a TextItemCollection containing all matches
 - Each pattern match becomes a TextItem in the collection
 - Use `item(collection, index)` to access specific items
-- Works with mathtext and write expressions
+- Works with mtext and write expressions
 - Patterns match LaTeX content (use `\\` for LaTeX commands like `\\sin`, `\\frac`)